 Description

 Hajdu-Cheney syndrome is a rare disorder that can affect many parts of the body, particularly the bones.
-Loss of bone tissue from the hands and feet (acro-osteolysis) is a characteristic feature of the condition.
-The fingers and toes are short and broad, and they may become shorter over time as bone at the tips continues to break down.
+Bone loss from the tips of the fingers and toes (acroosteolysis) is a characteristic feature of the condition.
+The fingers and toes may appear short and rounded, and they may become shorter over time as the bone continues to break down.
+In people with Hajdu-Cheney syndrome, the fingers are more likely to be affected than the toes.
 Bone loss in the fingers can interfere with fine motor skills, such as picking up small objects.

-The most serious complications of Hajdu-Cheney syndrome, which occur in about half of all affected individuals, are abnormalities known as platybasia and basilar invagination.
-Platybasia is a flattening of the base of the skull caused by thinning and softening of the skull bones.
-Basilar invagination occurs when the softened bones allow part of the spine to protrude abnormally through the opening at the bottom of the skull, pushing into the lower parts of the brain.
-These abnormalities can lead to severe neurological problems, including headaches, abnormal vision and balance, a buildup of fluid in the brain (hydrocephalus), abnormal breathing, and sudden death.
+.
+Serious complications of Hajdu-Cheney syndrome include abnormalities known as platybasia and basilar invagination.
+Platybasia is a flattening of the base of the skull that is caused by thinning and softening of the skull bones.
+Basilar invagination occurs when the softened bones allow part of the spine to protrude through the opening at the bottom of the skull and push into the lower parts of the brain.
+These abnormalities can lead to severe neurological problems, such as a buildup of fluid in the brain (hydrocephalus) or spinal cord (syringomyelia) and breathing difficulties.
+In some cases, these abnormalities can be life-threatening.

 Frequency

-Hajdu-Cheney syndrome is a rare disease; its prevalence is unknown.
+Although Hajdu-Cheney syndrome is a rare disease, its exact prevalence is unknown.
 Fewer than 100 affected individuals have been described in the medical literature.

 Causes

-Hajdu-Cheney syndrome is associated with mutations in the NOTCH2 gene.
-This gene provides instructions for making a receptor called Notch2.
-Receptor proteins have specific sites into which certain other proteins, called ligands, fit like keys into locks.
-When a ligand binds to the Notch2 receptor, it triggers signals that are important for the normal development and function of many different types of cells.
-Studies suggest that signaling through the Notch2 receptor is important for the early development of bones and later for bone remodeling, a normal process in which old bone is removed and new bone is created to replace it.
-Notch2 signaling also appears to be involved in the development of the heart, kidneys, teeth, and other parts of the body.
+Hajdu-Cheney syndrome is associated with variants (also called mutations) in the NOTCH2 gene.
+This gene provides instructions for making a receptor protein.
+Other proteins, called ligands, can fit into specific sites on receptor proteins, like a key into a lock.
+When a ligand binds to the NOTCH2 receptor protein, it triggers a signaling pathway called the NOTCH2 signaling pathway.
+NOTCH2 signaling is important for the early development of bones and for bone remodeling, a normal process in which old bone is removed and new bone is created to replace it.
+NOTCH2 signaling also appears to be involved in the development of the heart, kidneys, teeth, and other parts of the body.

-Mutations in a specific area near the end of the NOTCH2 gene are associated with Hajdu-Cheney syndrome.
-These mutations lead to a version of the Notch2 receptor that cannot be broken down normally.
-As a result, the receptor continues to be active even after signaling should stop.
-Researchers are unsure how excessive Notch2 signaling is related to the varied features of Hajdu-Cheney syndrome.
-They suspect that the skeletal features of the disorder, including acro-osteolysis, osteoporosis, and distinctive facial features, likely result from abnormal bone development and remodeling.
-Excess signaling through the overactive Notch2 receptor may increase the removal of old bone, reduce the formation of new bone, or both.
-It is less clear how the overactive receptor contributes to the other signs and symptoms of this condition.
+Variants in a specific area near the end of the NOTCH2 gene are associated with Hajdu-Cheney syndrome.
+These variants cause cells to produce a version of the NOTCH2 receptor protein that cannot be broken down normally.
+As a result, the protein accumulates, which leads to an increase in NOTCH2 signaling.
+It is unclear exactly how the buildup of NOTCH2 receptor proteins leads to the various features of Hajdu-Cheney syndrome.
+Researchers suspect that the skeletal features of the disorder, including acroosteolysis, osteoporosis, and the appearance of certain facial features, are a result of abnormal bone development and remodeling.

 Inheritance

-This condition is inherited in an autosomal dominant pattern, which means one copy of the altered NOTCH2 gene in each cell is sufficient to cause the disorder.
-Most cases result from new mutations in the gene and occur in people with no history of the disorder in their family.
-Less commonly, an affected person inherits the mutation from one affected parent.
+, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
+Many cases of this condition result from a new (de novo) variant in the gene that occurs during the formation of reproductive cells (eggs or sperm) in an affected individual's parent or during early embryonic development.
+These affected individuals typically have no history of the disorder in their family.

 Other Names for This Condition